ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}
 We can see a little more of how undertone pulls systems together.

-This particular view of the architecture shows which components are connected to each other and how.
+This particular view of the architecture shows which undertone LFE and OTP components are connected to each other and how.
 {{% /note %}}

 ---